Sivanwol/demo-ecom-server/docs/user-system-todos.md

     - [x] Add Test For Get Platform User list With fullname filters
     - [x] Add Test For Get Platform User list With inactive filters
     - [ ] Add Test For Get Platform User list With multi filters [ fullname, email]
+    - [ ] Add Test For Get Stores User list With no filters
+    - [ ] Add Test For Get Stores User list With email filters
-    - [ ] Add Test For Get Stores User list With stores filters
+    - [ ] Add Test For Get Stores User list With fullname filters
     - [ ] Add Test For Get Stores User list With inactive filters
     - [ ] Add Test For Get Stores User list With multi filters [ fullname, stores]
     - [ ] Add Test For Get Stores User list With order by ->  no order provided